bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 ### Card Account Balance/Periodic Statements

 You are responsible for keeping track of your Card Account available balance.
 Merchants generally will not be able to determine your available balance.
 It’s important to know your available balance before making any transaction.
 You may obtain information about the amount of money you have remaining in your Card Account by calling +855(0)23 532 0888 or viewing the available balance in the App.
-This information, along with a sixty (60) day history of Card Account transactions, is also available online at https://bongloy.com.

 ### Fee Schedule

 All fee amounts will be withdrawn from your Card Account and will be assessed as long as there is a remaining balance on your Card Account, except where prohibited by law.
 Anytime your remaining Card Account balance is less than the fee amount being assessed, the balance of your Card Account will be applied to the fee amount resulting in a zero balance on your Card Account.

-The fee schedule can be found at : https://bongloy.com/prepaidcard/feeschedule

 ### Confidentiality